Give LAs more time to address SEND deficits, union says

 Instead, it would mean “merely the delaying of the transfer of debt from one part of the public sector to another” and would “relieve pressure on local authorities to rush to implement poorly-considered reforms that could be deeply damaging in the longer term”.

-Dr Roach also used the opportunity to repeat calls for the government to address the serious erosion of teachers’ pay “as a basis for delivering on the mission to improve opportunity and outcomes for all children and young people”.
+In his letter Dr Roach also repeated calls for the government to address the serious erosion of teachers’ pay “as a basis for delivering on the mission to improve opportunity and outcomes for all children and young people”.

 He urged Ms Reeves to use the Budget to commit to a National Teachers’ Pay Commission, tasked with reporting its findings and recommendations within the next 12 months.